Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 are impossible.
 Indeed, many developers can quite predict beforehand that a particular factorization will or won’t, or agree after the fact that it did or didn’t.
+But those guesses are not objective, and only stay relevant because those who make them have *skin in the game*.
-And when they disagree—they may part ways, fork the code, and each use different modules and interfaces.
+When developers disagree—they may part ways, fork the code (or rewrite it from scratch), and each use different modules and interfaces.
 Software development has an intrinsically entrepreneurial aspect as well as a community-building aspect.
-Not every formula works for everyone, and many niche ecosystems will form, grow and wither, based on many technical and non-technical choices.
+Not every formula works for everyone, and many niche ecosystems will form, grow and wither, based on many choices technical and non-technical.

 ### Reinventing the Wheel and Making it Square

-At that point, it may become obvious that what we've been calling "a good build system" has all the advanced features of a complete development system, and more:
+At that point, it may become obvious that what we’ve been calling “a good build system” has all the advanced features of a complete development system, and more:
 It includes features ranging from a reactive programming core to general purpose extension languages